-Students who score basic or below basic on the PSSA or Keystone Exams will have the opportunity to become proficient through participating additional courses geared toward the English Language Arts and Mathematics, RTII, summer school, and after school tutoring are provided to help students move towards proficiency.
+Students who score basic or below basic on the PSSA or Keystone Exams will have the opportunity to become proficient through participating in additional courses geared toward English Language Arts and Mathematics.
+Daily RTII, and the following are offered depending on need and availability; summer literacy camps, After School Tutoring, Summer School, and any other programs added at AASD to meet student's needs.
 Students who do not take the PSSA will be identified by low achieving scores on other assessments provided by the state, district, or the classroom teacher.
-Those students will have the opportunity to use remedial programs that meet the specific need.
-AASD has an RTII program in each of the elementary schools.
+Those students will have the opportunity to use remedial programs that meet their specific needs.
+AASD has an RTII and Child Study program in each of the elementary schools.
 In addition, data teams will meet frequently to review and analyze the student achievement data derived from assessments.
-These data teams will identify students who score below proficiency in the academic standards or have not met a year's growth and prescribe the neccessary instruction (program) needed to meet the students needs.
+These data teams will identify students who score below proficiency in the academic standards or have not met a year's growth and prescribe the necessary instruction (program) needed to meet the student's needs.
 Data will be used to inform the teaching and learning process as well as the curriculum.
 Each teacher will be trained in instructional strategies and differentiated instruction.
 The data teams will closely monitor the results of students not performing above basic to ensure progress and to determine if alternative strategies and opportunities for differentiated instruction need to be implemented.
-The building principals will monitor progress of the classroom teachers and data teams to ensure continued success.
-Each year building level, grade level and department teams will conduct analysis of the district data from the assessment tools to guide, inform and improve curriculum and instruction.
+The building principals will monitor the progress of the classroom teachers and data teams to ensure continued success.
+Each year building level, grade level, and department teams will analyze the district data from the assessment tools to guide, inform and improve curriculum and instruction.
 This analysis will include a review of the data from state, district, and classroom assessments.
 The analysis will be an ongoing program evaluation which will lead to the development of an action plan for school improvement on an as-needed basis which is reflected by the data.
 Schools are and will continue to use the "Comprehensive Plan" process provided by PDE to identify strengths, needs, and develop an action plan.
-School level plans may include directing more resources and professional development for the struggling schools as we attempt to reach higher level goals.
+School-level plans may include directing more resources and professional development for the struggling schools as we attempt to reach higher-level goals.

-Assessment Data Uses EEP EEI ML HS Assessment results are reported out by PA assessment anchor or standards-aligned learning objective. Х Х Х Х Instructional practices are identified that are linked to student success in mastering specific PA assessment Х Х Х Х anchors, eligible content or standards-aligned learning objectives.
-Specific PA assessment anchors, eligible content or standards-aligned learning objectives are identified for those students who did not demonstrate sufficient mastery so that teachers can collaboratively create and/or identify instructional strategies likely to increase mastery. Х Х Х Х Instructional practices modified or adapted to increase student mastery. Х Х Х Х
+Assessment Data Uses EEP EEI ML HS Assessment results are reported out by PA assessment anchor or standards-aligned learning objective. Х Х Х Х Instructional practices are identified that are linked to student success in mastering specific PA assessment anchors, eligible content or standards-aligned learning objectives. Х Х Х Х Specific PA assessment anchors, eligible content or standards-aligned learning objectives are identified for those students who did not demonstrate sufficient mastery so that teachers can collaboratively create and/or identify instructional strategies likely to increase mastery. Х Х Х Х Instructional practices modified or adapted to increase student mastery. Х Х Х Х